-Students are subject, both on- and off-campus, to all federal, state, and local laws and ordinances, as well as university rules and regulations.
-Students are subject to such disciplinary action as deemed appropriate, including suspension and expulsion, for acts or omissions that are prohibited by federal, state, or local laws or university rules and regulations.
-A student is subject to disciplinary action by the university student conduct process whether or not civil/criminal proceedings have been initiated.
-University conduct proceedings and hearings are not criminal proceedings.
-This principle extends to conduct that is likely to have adverse effects on the university and its stated mission, on the educational process, or that indicates the individual who committed the violation is an irresponsible member of the university community.
-Please see the C-Book on the Caldwell University Web page and portal for more information.
+Caldwell University expects its graduate students to conform to the highest standards of conduct.
+Students are subject both on and off campus to all federal, state, and local laws and ordinances, as well as university rules and regulations.
+Students are subject to such disciplinary action as deemed appropriate, including suspension and expulsion, for acts or omissions which are prohibited by federal, state, or local laws or university rules and regulations.
+A student is subject to disciplinary action by the university Judiciary Board whether or not civil/criminal proceedings have been initiated.
+University disciplinary proceedings and hearings are not criminal proceedings.
+This principle extends to conduct which is likely to have adverse effects on the university and its stated mission or on the educational process or which indicates the individual who committed the violation is an irresponsible member of the university community.
+Violations of the Code of Conduct will be referred to the Vice President for Student Affairs.
+Copies of the Student Code of Conduct and Disciplinary Regulations as well as details regarding proscribed conduct are available in the Office of the Vice President for Student Affairs and in the Office of Graduate Studies.